SimplyNate/AutomatedDefense/README.md

 5. Add Execute to the file, then the line to be executed.
 If parameters are used, place [Parameter#] in its place.
 6. Separate modules in a file by newlines
 7. Comments may be added only in their own separate lines

+Modules are grouped / categorized based on the Option descriptions.